Australian Computer Society (ACS) Process & Charges

 • The registered number and the title of the certified person should be mentioned.

-• The certified details should be easy to read and legible.
+• The certified details should be clear and legible.

 How to certify documents within Australia

-• An Australian lawyer who is a member of police force and is recognized as an authorized public notary.
+• An Australian lawyer who is a member of the police force is recognised as a notary authorised.

-• A sheriff or a deputy sheriff can certify your documents.
+• A sheriff or a deputy sheriff can certify recognized persons.

 • A senior officer of a council who is a medical practitioner can certify your documents.

-• A dentist, veterinary practitioner or a pharmacist can certify your documents.
+• A dentist, a veterinary practitioner or a pharmacist can certify your documents.

-• A principal in a teaching service or a minister of religion authorized to celebrate marriages can certify your documents.
+• A principal in a teaching service or a minister authorized to perform marriages can certify your documents.

-• A member or former member of the House of Parliament or the Commonwealth can certify your documents.
+• A member or former authorized representative of the House of Parliament or the Commonwealth can certify your documents.

-How to get your documents certified outside Australia
+How to get your documents certified outside of an authorized

-An authorized notary authority in your country’s origin can certify your documents.
-Legal consultants and embassies can provide you information regarding certification of your documents outside Australia.
+An authorized authority in the country to certify documents.
+Legal consultants and authorized individuals can provide you with information regarding the certification of your documents outside Australia.

 Translation of Documents

-All documents that are not in English are required to be translated.
-Both original copy and the translated copy should be signed certified by an authorized notary authority.
+All documents that are not in English must be translated.
+Both the original copy and the translated copy should be signed and certified by an authorized authority.

 Conducting Translation of Documents within Australia